itskevinshi/itskevinshi.github.io/pages/index.md

 **Welcome to my website!**

 Hey there!
-I'm Kevin Shi, a Virginia native and third year CS major at the University of Virginia.
+I'm Kevin Shi, a Virginia native and fourth year CS major at the University of Virginia.
 I do a lot of different things, but here are some of the highlights:

 # Professional Experience
 - Google: SWE Intern (May 2025 - August 2025)